 Students who fail to maintain a 3.00 or better average or who accumulate as many as three credits of “B-,” “C+,” “C,” “C-,” or “F” grades will be subject to review by the Graduate Academic Standards and Review Committee.
 Under no circumstances will more than six credits of “C+,” “C,” and “C-” grades accumulate toward degree credit.
 Students will not receive their degrees until the policies on the number of “C” grades and G.P.A. are met.
 Students who have maintained an average of 3.00 or better and who have met the grade requirements as stated above are considered to be in good academic standing.

-A grade of “B” or better in each of the D.N.P. courses is required to satisfy the course work in the curriculum.
-The student who earns less than a “B” in a course will be allowed to repeat that course only once.
-Two grades below a “B” in any individual course or two grades below “B” in different courses will be grounds for dismissal from the D.N.P. program.
-If a student is required to repeat a course for academic reasons, a formal request to repeat the course and continue in the program with a new cohort should be filed with the director of the program.
-On approval, the student must meet with the academic advisor for a new program plan with a subsequent cohort.
-If a student earns less than a “B” in a repeated course, the student will be academically dismissed from the D.N.P. program.
-All courses must be completed with a grade of “B” or better before starting the capstone sequence.
-A student in the D.N.P. program is required to maintain a minimum cumulative average of 3.00 during the program and meet all other academic standards of Graduate Studies.
+A grade of “B” or better in each doctorate course is required to satisfy the course work in the curriculum.
+The students who earns less than a ‘B’ in a course will be allowed to repeat that course only once.
+Two grades below a ‘B’ in any individual course or two grades below ‘B'; in different courses will be grounds for dismissal from the program.
+If a student is required to repeat a course for academic reasons, a formal request to repeat the course and continue in the program should be filed with the director of the program.
+If a student earns less than a ‘B’ in a repeated course, the student will be academically dismissed from the program.
+All courses must be completed with a grade of ‘B’ or better before starting the capstone sequence.
+A student in a doctoral program is required to maintain a minimum cumulative average of 3.00 during the program and meet all other academic standards of Graduate Studies.

 Graduate Semester Academic Probation*